zonemaster/zonemaster-backend/docs/API.md

     "data": {
       "remote_ip": "10.0.0.1"
     },
-    "message": "Unauthorized to call this method from a remote IP" }
+    "message": "Call to \"add_api_user\" method not permitted from a remote IP" }
 }
 ```